 NOTE: Equipment inside the locomotive that is powered directly from the track (not through the decoder) can interfere with the update procedure.
-The same goes for energy buffers that are installed without heeding the advice in the "Installation and wiring" chapter, section "Use of an external energy source" (regarding a choke coil).
+The same is valid for energy buffers that are installed without heeding the advice in the "Installation and wiring" chapter, section "Use of an external energy source" (regarding a choke coil).

-See the last chapter in this manual for more information on updating decoders or www.zimo.at !
+See the last chapter in this manual for more information on updating decoders or www.zimo.at!

-SW updates can of course be done through ZIMO or your ZIMO dealer for a small fee.
+Of course, SW updates can be done by ZIMO or your ZIMO dealer for a small fee